IJSComplexMatter/dtmm/doc/tutorial.rst

 so we can build and multiply matrices at different wavelengths simultaneously.
 See the source code of the example below.

 .. plot:: examples/1D/jones_twisted_nematic.py

+   Shows how to perform a simple Jones calculus.

 Transfer Matrix Method (1D)
 ---------------------------